FomTarro/skeletom-net/src/projects/ribbons.md

     }
 </script>

-In order to configure the tracker for just the games that you have access to, edit the list contained between the brackets in the URL!
-Abbreviations <span class="font-tiny translucent italic">("sw", "or", "um"...)</span> and full titles <span class="font-tiny translucent italic">("sword", "omega ruby", "ultra moon"...)</span> work just fine!
+In order to configure the tracker for just the games that you have access to, edit the list contained between the brackets in the `?games=[...]` query parameter of the URL.
+Abbreviations such as `"sw", "or", "um"...` and full titles such as `"sword", "omega ruby", "ultra moon"...` work just fine!

 ---